 Stephen was born in Darlington and currently lives near Yarm.
 He married Helen in 1980 and together they owned and ran two community pharmacies, but they are now retired.
 They have three children, who all live in the Teesside area, and two granddaughters.

 Stephen was appointed as an Assistant Provincial Grand Master on the 28th June 2014 with responsibility for Lodges meeting in the South of the Province, and was promoted to Deputy Provincial Grand Master on 6th October 2018.
+As of December 9th 2021 Stephen assumed the role of Deputy Provincial Grand Master in Charge.

 Outside of Freemasonry, Stephen is a Justice of the Peace, enjoys trying to play golf, scuba diving and spending time with his family.
 He is also very fortunate in having a wife who enjoys foreign holidays and feels compelled to accompany her at every opportunity.